-There are numerous online sources that offer the RTP of individual casinos, whether in Las Vegas, Atlantic City, London, Monte Carlo, or some other location around the world.
+Numerous online sources offer the RTP of individual casinos, whether in Las Vegas, Atlantic City, London, Monte Carlo, or some other location around the world.
 Many RTP rates are also available for online casinos.

-An RTP rate can also vary by games, and that can often be found online as well.
-A game or casino with a 96% RTP has a better shot at winning than at a game or property with a 92% RTP.
+An RTP rate can also vary by game, and that can often be found online as well.
+A game or casino with a 96% RTP has a better shot at winning than a game or property with a 92% RTP.

 Frequently Asked Questions